CSSE6400/selfhost-cookbook/recipes/hextris.md

 Finally we can deploy the hextris files.

+// todo(eh): Get this from a zip dist of the repo instead of using git.

 ```shell
 sudo git clone https://github.com/Hextris/hextris .
 ```

-// todo(eh): Shouldnt this fail from file permission issues.
+// todo(eh): Add that the file permissions should be set for the apache user.

 ## Container ( Week 4+ )